mdengler/scanbd/trunk/doc/README.txt

 makepkg -i

 and (re)build scanbd:
-USE_SCANBUTTOND=yes gmake -e clean all
+USE_SCANBUTTOND=yes gmake -e -f Makefile.simple clean all

-1.1.4 Suse
+1.1.4) Suse
 On Suse based systems you will need the same of similar packages installed as on Fedora, but: sane-backends-devel in Suse does not pull in all required dependencies.
 Please make sure that you alse have installed: